Equity Release Lifetime Mortgages

 How Lifetime Mortgages Work

 With a lifetime mortgage, you borrow money secured against your property while retaining ownership of your home.
+The loan does not usually require monthly repayments, although some plans allow voluntary payments if desired.

 The loan is normally repaid when: